-Softbank's plans for second mega-fund hit by WeWork debacle
+SoftBank's plans for second mega-fund hit by WeWork debacle

 “The radiation is spreading everywhere,” said Scott Galloway, an author and one-time entrepreneur who teaches at New York University and who has been closely following the WeWork turmoil.

 To be sure, there are investments in the 80-plus companies Vision Fund has financed that appear to be paying off quickly.
 Delivery company DoorDash, for one, has rocketed in value, at least on paper, from $1.4 billion last March to $12.6 billion in May.
-Softbank, which owns about a third of the Vision Fund, in July reported a 62% return on its investment, including management and performance fees.
+SoftBank, which owns about a third of the Vision Fund, in July reported a 62% return on its investment, including management and performance fees.

 Son also has a track record of big scores: the $20 million he put into China’s Alibaba Group Holdings in 2000 is now worth more than $100 billion, for example.
-Most analysts rate Softbank Group a buy and say it still has borrowing capacity, and its majority-owned telecom and internet media unit throws off healthy profits.
+Most analysts rate SoftBank Group a buy and say it still has borrowing capacity, and its majority-owned telecom and internet media unit throws off healthy profits.

-Back in July, Softbank said a group of companies, including technology behemoths Apple Inc and Microsoft Corp, as well as a slew of Japanese banks, and Britain’s Standard Chartered Plc would contribute to Vision Fund 2.
+Back in July, SoftBank said a group of companies, including technology behemoths Apple Inc and Microsoft Corp, as well as a slew of Japanese banks, and Britain’s Standard Chartered Plc would contribute to Vision Fund 2.
 But it is unclear how firm those commitments are, and none of the corporate investors have a track record of making multi-billion-dollar commitments to an outside venture fund.

 Microsoft, Apple and Standard Chartered declined to comment.